AMEE Faculty Development Research Grant - AMEE

 How to Apply

-To apply for the AMEE Faculty Development Research Grant, you need to submit a pre-proposal outlining your project before the deadline of 12 January 2024.
+To apply for the AMEE Faculty Development Research Grant, you need to submit a pre-proposal application outlining your project.
+A pre-proposal application form will be made available below when the next submission period opens.

 The pre-proposal application form includes: